 After the game, there are plenty of great bars and restaurants to visit around town, no matter which direction you travel.
 Diners might love tacos at Bakersfield or burgers at Philco Bar + Diner in Short North.
 There are black bean nachos and Cuban sandwiches at Starliner Diner in Hilliard, a huge beer list to explore at 101 Beer Kitchen in Dublin and Gahanna, or pizzas at Pies & Pints in Worthington or at Easton.
 In German Village, Buckeye fans can feast on brats at The Old Mohawk or upscale pub fare at The Sycamore.

-If you’re in the mood for beer, there’s great pub grub at the new Pigskin Brewing Company in Gahanna, smoked wings at Smokehouse Brewing in Grandview, or deli sandwiches at Uptown Deli & Brew in Westerville.
+If you’re in the mood for beer, try the brew and smoked wings at Smokehouse Brewing in Grandview, or deli sandwiches at Uptown Deli & Brew in Westerville.
 Downtown you can find great burgers at Barley’s or fish and chips at the Elevator Brewery & Draught Haus.
 Land-Grant is another prime spot to grab some pints.

 Fourth Street downtown is worth a visit, too, with beers and classic arcade games at 16-Bit Bar + Arcade, then your choice of eats like hot dogs at Dirty Frank’s, poutine at Little Palace, and tacos at El Camino Inn.